thelvp/thelvp/README.md

 ### Hi!
 I'm Loes 🖖

-- 🚀 I'm making the switch from lawyer to web developer
+I'm making the switch from lawyer to web developer 🚀✨ As Captain James T. Kirk famously said, "to boldly go... where no Loes van Puijenbroek has gone before!" 🌌 I love all things front-end but can also really appreciate backend.

-- 💙 I'm currently working at bol as a front end developer - where I worked previously as a legal counsel
+- 💙 I'm currently a front end developer at bol - where I used to be a legal counsel
 - 👩‍💼 Expert on GDPR/privacy, IT-law & cookie legislation
+- 🏃‍♀️ Love running marathons & ultramarathons
 - 🌱 I'm currently learning React & Ruby on rails
-- 🏃‍♀️ Love running marathons & ultramarathons

 **Let's get in touch**